dotnet/aspnetcore/samples/README.md

 The SampleOrigin application will use port 5001, and SampleDestination will use 5000.
 Please ensure there are no other processes using those ports before running the CORS sample.

 * In a command prompt window, open the directory where you cloned the repository, and open the SampleDestination directory.
 Run the command: dotnet run
-* Repeat the above step in the SampleOrigin directory.
+* Repeat the above step in the SampleOrigin directory
 * Open a browser window and go to `http://origin.example.com:5001`
-* Input a method and header to create a CORS request or use one of the example buttons to see CORS in action.
+* Input a method and header to create a CORS request or use one of the example buttons to see CORS in action

 As an example, apart from `GET`, `HEAD` and `POST` requests, `PUT` requests are allowed in the CORS policy on SampleDestination.
 Any others, like `DELETE`, `OPTIONS` etc. are not allowed and throw an error.
 `Cache-Control` has been added as an allowed header to the sample.
 Any other headers are not allowed and throw an error.
 You may leave the header name and value blank.